 - Location: In order for the network to be representative, it must provide geographic coverage while accounting for geological, physiological, hydrological, demographic, anthropogenic and historical water quality factors.
-River basins are used as the basic sampling unit under the WQMA. - Parameters: The specific water quality parameters to be measured as part of a monitoring network depend on the objectives of the monitoring network, the basin characteristics and economics.
-In NL, the parameters are consistent throughout the federal-provincial monitoring network. - Frequency: The frequency of sampling is a reflection of the objectives of the monitoring network, data needs and capacity to perform the work.
-The more water quality varies, the more samples may be required to obtain results reflecting the natural variability of substances being measured.
+River basins are used as the basic sampling unit under the WQMA. - Parameters: The specific water quality parameters to be measured as part of a monitoring network depend on the objectives of the monitoring network, the basin characteristics and the resources available.
+In NL, the same parameters are measured throughout the federal-provincial monitoring network. - Frequency: The frequency of sampling is a reflection of the objectives of the monitoring network, data needs and capacity to perform the work.
+Highly variable water quality may require that more samples are collected to obtain results reflecting the natural variability.